+(SAY) This is the end of the directions in your test booklet.
 When you see a GO ON sign in your test booklet, you may go on to the next page.
 When you reach the STOP sign in your test booklet, do NOT go on until directed to do so.
 Examples of the GO ON and STOP signs are posted on the board.

-If you finish early and have completely checked your work in this unit, raise your hand and I will collect your test materials.
+If you finish early and have completely checked your work in this section, raise your hand and I will collect your test materials.
 Once I have collected your materials, you cannot get them back.